 At Goodleigh C of E Primary School, we aim for children to leave our school as lively, confident and proactive individuals who question new concepts and are excited and joyful about the world they live in.

-The National Curriculum forms one part of our school curriculum – our inclusive vision and ethos around the whole child forms the remainder.
+The National Curriculum and EYFS Curriculum form one part of our school curriculum – our inclusive vision and ethos around the whole child forms the remainder.
 We ensure that important knowledge and skills are rigorously taught within a creative learning environment so that learning is natural and makes sense to the child.
 We provide a wealth of activities and experiences which encourage our children to sustain a healthy and active lifestyle.
 Children work hard and achieve their very best in everything they do and are joyful in their learning.
 We want our children to care for people, communities and their world and to be equipped with life long learning skills.

 Arts and cultural experiences are embedded in our curriculum whilst maintaining a vital focus on English and mathematics.
 Our curriculum aims to enthuse, engage and make learning meaningful for the children.
 All subjects are considered equally important because providing a rich and stimulating curriculum ensures that all pupils have the chance to experience success and find things that interest them; integral to this is our creative curriculum.
 Visits to places of interest that provide authentic experience, field experts and specialists are used to engage the children in new experiences which enrich and inspire our learning approach – we are always looking out for new ways to engage and inspire the children.
 Please see our ‘Educating the Whole Child’ page for more information on how we approach specific subjects.